waveshare/MMM-VoiceAssistant/README.md

-# MMM-GoogleAssistant
+# MMM-VoiceAssistant

-Google Assistant module for your Magic Mirror.
+Voice Assistant module for your Magic Mirror.

 You can now ask questions to your MagicMirror powered by Google Assistant.